betterscientificsoftware/bssw.io/Documentation/StyleGuide/StylingOriginalArticle.md

 *Need to say something about what kind of images we want to encourage/discourage and point to writeup of how to deal with images in the other repo.*

-### Events
-Is there an existing style guide for events?
-I did not find any.

 <!---
    Publish: no
 ---!>